Causal reasoning in difference graphs

-There has been extensive research on causal reasoning using graphs that represent families of graphs.
+There has been extensive research on causal reasoning using graphs that represent a class of graphs.
 For example, \cite{Maathuis_2013, Perkovic_2016, Perkovic_2020, Jaber_2022, Wang_2023} extended causal reasoning to partially oriented graphs such as CPDAGs and PAGs.
 PAGs are similar to CPDAGs but allow for hidden confounding.
 Both CPDAGs and PAGs represent multiple causal DAGs that share the same skeleton, some common edge orientations, and the same topological ordering.
-From a different perspective, \cite{iwasaki_1994, chalupka_2016, Anand_2023, Assaad_2023, Ferreira_2024, Assaad_2024} have examined causal reasoning using cluster graphs, where each vertex represents a cluster of low-level variables.
-These cluster graphs represent various causal DAGs, with each vertex corresponding to a different low-level variable.
-Most of these works assumed that the causal DAGs represented by the cluster graphs share the same topological ordering, though some relaxed this assumption.
+Moreover, extensive research has been conducted for recovering these structures from observational data under specific assumptions~\citep{Spirtes_2000,Glymour_2019}.
+From a different perspective, \cite{iwasaki_1994, chalupka_2016, Anand_2023, Assaad_2023, Ferreira_2024, Assaad_2024} have examined causal reasoning using cluster graphs, where each vertex corresponds to a cluster of low-level variables, and each edge denotes a causal relationship between two clusters.
+A cluster graph can represent multiple causal DAGs but does not necessarily share the same skeleton as the true causal DAG and is not necessarily acyclic.
+Like CPDAGs and PAGs, cluster graphs can also be discovered from data under certain assumptions~\citep{Wahl_2024}.
 In addition, other works, such as \cite{Richardson_1997, Forre_2020}, have specifically focused on cyclic directed graphs, where vertices do not represent clusters.
-However, to date, there has been no investigation into causal reasoning using difference graphs.
+More closely related to difference graphs are selection diagrams~\citep{Bareinboim_2012} which can also represent differences between populations.
+There is a substantial body of literature on their use in causal reasoning~\citep{Bareinboim_2012} and methods for discovering them from data~\citep{Li_2023}.
+However, these two graphical representations serve different purposes.
+Selection diagrams provide more detailed information about stable causal relations and changes in noise, whereas difference graphs are more informative regarding changes in direct effects.
+In summary, to date, there has been no investigation into causal reasoning using difference graphs.
 The existing work in the literature cannot be directly applied to difference graphs because the absence of an edge in these graphs has a different interpretation than in other types of graphs.